 - A detailed CV/ Resume of not more than four (4) single sided pages.

 - Two reference letters (of not more than 3 pages each) addressing the applicant’s demonstration of integrity, their competency and/or potential as a leader and their commitment to the development of the African continent.

-Deadline: application varies according to the preferred institutions application deadlines.
+Deadline: Application deadline varies according to the preferred institutions’ application deadlines.